AlinNitu/python-behave-swapi/README.md

-This project is a test automation suite for an API that provides information on the Star Wars movies.
+A small test automation suite for SWAPI open API, an API that provides information on the Star Wars movies.